 Last month I shared my kids’ light and airy inspired Christmas outfits, including the two dresses that I drafted and sewed for my girls.
 I promised that I had free patterns coming for my girls dresses, and today I’m sharing the first!
 Read on to learn how to download the free girl’s ruffle dress pattern and follow the tutorial below to make your own dress!

 I made this blush pink dress for Hattie, and used a blush pink crepe from Jo-Ann Fabric and Craft Stores.
 It was the perfect drapey, soft fabric I imagined for this dress, and I recommend you use something similar.
 Using a stiff quilting cotton will make the finished dress look more like a tent, and won’t hang softly like it needs to.
-I found her grey neutral grey/gold boots to coordinate at Old Navy.

 The A-line shape to the dress helps give it some twirl factor (because priorities), and the ruffles on the sleeves and hem are the perfect detail added to the simple shape.
 And if you’re looking for even more free dress patterns for girls, we’ve got you covered in this post!